emeryamiller/browsernizer/README.md

 It accepts string or regular expression.
 You can specify multiple paths by calling the `config.exclude` multiple times.

+Note that browsernizer still checks whether the browser is supported on these paths, it just doesn't redirect.
+This is to ensure that the `request.env['browsernizer']` is available if needed.

 If you wish to completely prevent some browsers from accessing website (regardless of their version), just set browser version to `false`.